Prompt Engineering Guide

 What is Rephrase and Respond (RaR)?

-Prompt engineering consists of applying specific techniques when constructing a prompt with a goal to improve the quality of the response provided by Large Language Models (LLMs).
+Prompt Engineering consists of applying specific techniques when constructing a prompt with a goal to improve the quality of the response provided by Large Language Models (LLMs).

-The creators of Rephrase and Respond (RaR)1 took this concept a step further.
+The creators of Rephrase and Respond (RaR) took this concept a step further.
 Instead of searching for a perfect prompt formula, they asked, "What if we let the model rephrase the question itself and then answer it?"

 They focused on question-answering tasks and proposed the idea of incorporating a rephrasing request directly into the prompt.
 This can be as simple as adding one sentence: "Rephrase and expand the question, and respond."